 2nd R/U Òengus O/H: Laura Miller.

-Unlike last year, the Derby used the entire three-hour course continuously and began shortly after lunch on Wednesday.
-The temperature remained in the upper 40s, the air very dry, and the wind gusty making scenting conditions difficult for many of these young dogs.
+Unlike last year, the Derby used the entire three-hour course continuously and began shortly after lunch on Wednesday; the temperature would remain in the upper forties, the air very dry, and the wind gusty making scenting conditions difficult for many of these young dogs.

-C K Touchdown Sassy competed in the fifth brace and began her bid on course No. 3 at the far end of the Valley of Death chute.
-After blowing through the length of the chute, Sassy punched out to the far side of the sycamore bottom field and out the far corner of the field and across the road.
-Coming through the double gates, she went down the west-east treeline and through the creek crossing, turning at her handler’s persistent squalling and swinging northbound along the lower field.
-Reuniting with her handler on the high side below Andy Daugherty’s kennels, Sassy moved purposefully down the creekside edge on the right, the northeasterly wind anchoring her to it all the way around the hook and up under the Bramhall cemetery.
-She continued her purposeful cast to the northeast corner of the next field before coming up the treeline to the gap and stopping at 14, high and stylish.
-She relocated herself and while her handler dismounted to assist her, she ultimately went on — the interlude at least demonstrating her willingness to point.
-Punching through into the breakaway field, Sassy tackled the challenge of hamburger hill, undaunted by the uneven rocky surface before swinging down into the final arm of the breakaway hay field.
-Sent to the northeast to finish, she crossed the breakaway field and finished charging down the creekside’s edge cover — having spent thirty minutes showing her drive, athleticism, and strong sense of the front.
+Sassy came out of the fifth brace and would begin her bid on Course 3 at the far end of the Valley of Death chute.
+After blowing through the length of the chute, Sassy would punch out to the far side of the Sycamore Bottom field and out the far corner of the field and across the road.
+Coming through the Double Gates, she would punch down the west-east treeline and through the creek crossing, turning at her handler’s persistent squalling and swinging northbound along the lower field.
+Reuniting with her handler on the high side below Andy Daugherty’s kennels, Sassy would move purposefully down the creekside edge on the right, the northeasterly wind anchoring her to it all the way around the hook and up under the Bramhall cemetery.
+She would continue her purposeful cast to the northeast corner of the next field before coming up the treeline to the gap and coming to a stop at 0:14, high and stylish.
+She would, nonetheless, relocate herself and while her handler would dismount to assist her, she would ultimately take herself on -- the interlude at least demonstrating her willingness to point.
+Punching through into the Breakaway Field, Sassy would tackle the challenge of Hamburger Hill, undaunted by the uneven rocky surface before swinging down into the final arm of the breakaway hay field.
+Sent to the northeast to finish up, she would cross the breakaway field and finish up charging down the creekside’s edge cover -- having spent thirty minutes showing her drive, athleticism, and strong sense of the front.

-Millstar’s Lion Rampant, callname Sawney, was in the first brace, running on the first half of the first course.
-The temperature was in the mid-50s, a light southwest breeze.
-He broke away hard down the long right side of the first field, pointed out passing through the dead tree gap well to the front.
-Moving smoothly through the first creek crossing and down the avenue of trees, Sawney took the next most obvious line ahead of him before being asked to turn and come back through the second creek crossing.
-He swung high around the copse before dropping down to the road crossing at the Davis bottom.
-He punched up the left side of the Davis field before swinging out on the treeline toward the creek.
-Some 75 yards from the cut-through, he swung and pointed decisively at 24, tail high, broke but for a small turn to mark flight of a pair of birds.
-After downshifting slightly after the road crossing, the find appeared to help him find high gear once more in the full heat of the sun.
-Sawney finished strong swinging around the lower edge of the island field, leaving no doubt of his potential for the future.
+Sawney could come out of the first brace, running on the first half of the first course -- the temperature in the mid-fifties, the breeze light and out of the southwest.
+He would break away hard down the long right side of the first field, to be pointed out passing through the dead tree gap well to the front.
+Moving smoothly through the first creek crossing and down the avenue of trees, Sawney would take the next most obvious line ahead of him before being asked to turn and come back through the second creek crossing.
+He would swing high around the copse before dropping down to the road crossing at the Davis Bottom.
+He would punch up the left side of the Davis field before swinging out on the treeline towards the creek.
+Some 75 yards from the cut-through, he would swing and point decisively at 0:24, tail high, broke but for a small turn to mark at the flight of a pair of birds.
+After downshifting slightly after the road crossing, the find appeared to help him find high gear once more in the full heat of the sun -- and Sawney would finish strong swinging around the lower edge of the Island Field, leaving no doubt of his potential for the future.

-Millstar’s Saltire, callname Oengus, was in the sixth brace, turned loose from the initial breakaway field in the full warmth of the sun.
-He broke away purposefully down the right side, dropping down into the creek bed and going forward, popping out and swinging around past the old grain elevator and through the neck.
-Moving smoothly through the first creek crossing, he was forward up the avenue of trees and turned west along the treeline.
-He got perhaps 100 yards up into the wind before stopping stylishly at 12, staunch through the shot.
-Wrangled forward, Oengus resumed his way up the creekside edge before being cooled in the small pond on the slope before the road crossing.
-Into the Davis bottom, he ultimately swung out to the creek bed forward, emerging at the intersection with the treeline where his brother had located birds, finishing the line before swinging up onto the wooded shoulder on the left.
-He swung around that upper apron before dropping forward toward the creek crossing where time expired.
-Occasionally lacking the degree of focus that his brother had demonstrated, Oengus earned his placement with intelligent application (rewarded with a find in difficult conditions), and a solid thirty minutes.
+Oengus would run in the sixth brace, turned loose from the initial breakaway field in the full warmth of the sun.
+He would break away purposefully down the right side of the course, dropping down into the creek bed and going forward, popping out and swinging around past the old grain elevator and through the neck.
+Moving smoothly through the first creek crossing, he would move forward up the avenue of trees and turn west along the treeline.
+He would get perhaps a hundred yards up into the wind before coming to a stylish stop at 0:12, staying staunch all the way through the shot.
+Wrangled forward, Oengus resume his way up the creekside edge before being taken to cool off in the small pond on the slope before the road crossing.
+Through into the Davis Bottom, he would ultimately swing out to the creek bed to go forward, emerging at the intersection with the treeline his brother had located birds on, finishing the line before swinging up onto the wooded shoulder on the left.
+He would swing around that upper apron before dropping forward towards the creek crossing where time would expire.
+Occasionally lacking the degree of focus that his brother had demonstrated, Oengus nonetheless earned his placement with intelligent application (rewarded with a find in difficult conditions), and a solid thirty-minute effort.